HongjianLi/igrow/README.md

 ### 1.0 (under construction)

-* Used idock as backend docking engine.
+* Used idock as the backend docking engine.
 * Supported direct PDBQT manipulation without file format conversion.
-* Used dynamic pointer vector to cache ligands.
+* Used a dynamic pointer vector to cache ligands.
-* Supported dumping statistics and traceability of created ligands.
+* Supported outputing statistics and traceability of created ligands.
 * Used docked atom coordinates to construct child ligands of the next generation.
 * Parallelized crossover operations.
-* Provided precompiled executables for 64-bit Linux and Windows.
+* Provided precompiled executables for 64-bit Linux, Mac and Windows.

 Author